Tour departs each morning from the Hobart Travel and Information Centre at 8:30AM.

-- Arriving at the Mount Field National Park, we drive the rustic roadway to the Mount Field ski fields.
+- Drive the rustic roadway to the Mount Field ski fields.

-- First, we hike to the Tarn Shelf, a 2.5 hr trail via Lake Seal Lookout, Rodway Hut, returning via the Pencil Pines of the Pandani Grove Walk. - this 6km return trail involves some short, but steep up hill sections with some loose rocks.
+- First, we hike to the Tarn Shelf, a 2.5 hr trail via Lake Seal Lookout, Rodway Hut, returning via the Pencil Pines of the Pandani Grove Walk. - this 8km return trail involves some short, but steep up-hill sections with some loose rocks.

 - We enjoy lunch in a mountain hut or if weather permits, outside overlooking the Tarn Shelf and Broad River Valley.

 - Hiking back down from the shelf, we finish this section with a short walk around the beautiful Lake Dobson.

 - Finishing the afternoon we visit the iconic Russell Falls before hitting the road home.